-Effective the first full pay period in October 2015, the pay range maximums shall be adjusted one percent (1%), as reflected in Exhibit A. Effective upon ratification, employees covered by this Agreement, except those participating in the DROP, shall have their individual base rate of pay increased by two percent (2%) of their individual rate of pay.
+B. Effective the beginning of the first full pay period in October 2016, the pay range maximums shall be adjusted one percent (1%), as reflected in Exhibit A. Effective the first full pay period in October 2016, employees covered by this Agreement, except those, participating in the DROP, shall have their individual base rate of pay increased by two percent (2%),